Aussie cycling sensation: Conquering the climb no one could see

 “They’ve been so, so wonderful at the VIS.
 I was going there about five days a week for a good month or two straight after the surgery, [but] I pretty much lived there for about five months at the start of the year,” added Gigante.

 “Thinking back to a few months ago, after surgery and a long recovery, I would’ve never imagined I’d make it this far.
-I’m heading back to Australia full of joy, and I can’t wait to share these emotions with my family,” said Gigante after claiming bronze in the Giro d’Italia.
+I’m heading back to Australia full of joy, and I can’t wait to share these emotions with my family,” said Gigante after claiming third place in the Giro d’Italia.

 Gigante has cemented herself as a top contender on the international stage with more Grand Tour podiums well within reach.